Ahkonsu/wpproatoz-llms-txt-for-wp/readme.txt

 3. **Markdown Output**: Access a post’s Markdown version by appending `.md` to its URL.

 == Changelog ==
+= 1.2.1 =
+* by dewolfe001 added functionality to pick file and make more complete and link in file

 = 1.2.0 =
 * Added category filtering for posts in `llms.txt`, with separate sections for selected categories including their descriptions as h4 headings (Markdown mode) or plain text (non-Markdown mode).